 * Tyson passed away on June 14, 2013.
 We really, really miss him.
 You can see his memorial video on the home page of this site. *

 Teddy is a rat terrier who came to live with Katie as a temporary foster for a rescue in April of 2006.
 He was born approximately 9/1/2004.
 Katie was his fourth placement due to his intense fearfulness and reactive behaviors.
 She tried to find a home for Teddy for over a year but was unsuccessful in finding the right place for him.
 During that time however, Teddy starting going to agility classes to help build his confidence and burn off some of his nervous energy.
-He took to it right away and is currently competing at the Master’s level in USDAA and at the Excellent level in AKC.
+He took to it right away and competed at the Master’s level in USDAA and at the Excellent level in AKC.
 He was also able to pass his Canine Good Citizens test!
-He currently enjoys showing off his tricks in Katie’s obedience classes and will soon be starting Rally Obedience trials and Nose Work classes.
+He currently enjoys going to Nose Work classes.

 Update: Nov.
 17 & 18, 2012: Teddy entered his very first Rally Obedience trial at the Whidbey Island Kennel Club show in Monroe.
 He scored a 98 giving him a second place win the first day and a 97 earning him a fourth place win the second day!!
 Click to see his first day and second day runs.
 Jan.12, 2013: Teddy completed his Rally Novice title at the Puyallup dog show with an awesome score of 98 out of 100!